-4.4 Volatility/Variance modeling
+4.4 Volatility/Variance Modeling

 Volatility clustering is a stylized fact of financial data that refers to the observation that large price changes tend to be followed by large price changes (ignoring the sign), whereas small price changes tend to be followed by small price changes (Fama, 1965; Mandelbrot, 1963).
-This phenomenon of volatility clustering, showcased in the exploratory data analysis in Section 2.4 of Chapter 2, clearly reveals a temporal structure that can potentially be exploited through proper modeling.
+This phenomenon of volatility clustering, showcased in the exploratory data analysis in Section 2.4 of Chapter 2, clearly reveals temporal structure that can potentially be exploited through proper modeling.

 Section 4.3 has focused on using the temporal structure for the purpose of mean modeling or modeling of the conditional expected return \(\bm{\mu}_t\) in (4.1) under a constant conditional variance.
 We now explore a variety of models to exploit the temporal structure in the modeling of the conditional variance \(\bm{\Sigma}_t\).

 Unless otherwise stated, we will focus on the univariate case (single asset) for simplicity.
-Therefore, the objective is to compute the expectation of the future variance of the time series at time \(t\) based on the past observations \(\mathcal{F}_{t-1}\), i.e., \(\textm{Var}[\epsilon_t \mid \mathcal{F}_{t-1}] = \E[\epsilon_t^2]\) in (4.1), where \(\epsilon_t = x_t - \mu_t\) is the forecasting error or innovation term.
+Therefore, the objective is to compute the expectation of the future variance of the time series at time \(t\) based on the past observations \(\mathcal{F}_{t-1}\), that is, \(\textm{Var}[\epsilon_t \mid \mathcal{F}_{t-1}] = \E[\epsilon_t^2]\) in (4.1), where \(\epsilon_t = x_t - \mu_t\) is the forecasting error or innovation term.
 In practice, since the magnitude of \(\mu_t\) is much smaller than that of the observed noisy data \(x_t\), one can also focus, for simplicity and with a negligible effect in accuracy, on \(\E[x_t^2 \mid \mathcal{F}_{t-1}]\).
 Note that the volatility is not a directly observable quantity (although meaningful proxies can be used) and defining an error measure requires some careful thought (Poon and Granger, 2003); alternatively, a visual inspection of the result is also of practical relevance.

 The topic of volatility modeling or variance modeling is standard material in many textbooks (Lütkepohl, 2007; Ruppert and Matteson, 2015; Tsay, 2010), as well as some specific overview papers (Bollerslev et al., 1992; Poon and Granger, 2003; Taylor, 1994).

-4.4.1 Moving average (MA)
+4.4.1 Moving Average (MA)

 Under the i.i.d. model in (3.1), the residual is distributed as \(\epsilon_t \sim \mathcal{N}(0,\sigma^2)\) and the simplest way to estimate its variance \(\sigma^2 = \E[\epsilon_t^2]\) is by taking the average of the squared values.
 In practice, the variance and volatility are slowly time-varying, denoted by \(\sigma_t^2\) and \(\sigma_t\), respectively.
 The volatility envelope precisely refers to the time-varying volatility \(\sigma_t\).